 We asked Gavin Brown, Head of Registry Services at CentralNic PLC, some questions about the company’s many interesting services and why it was important to join the i2Coalition.

 i2Coalition: Could you give us a quick overview of CentralNic and where it is today?

-Gavin Brown (CentralNic): The CentralNic that exists now is a product of almost 10 years worth of mergers and acquisitions.
+Gavin Brown (CentralNic): The CentralNic that exists now is a product of almost 10 years’ worth of mergers and acquisitions.
 The current business is kind of split into two general halves: online identity and online marketing.
-The online marketing businesses includes products like Zeropark, ParkingCrew, Voluum and TONIC, which are for domain parking, online advertising and so on.
-And then the online identity part of the business is the domain reseller platforms like Hexonet and RRP Proxy, PartnerGate and so on and then also the brand services: BrandShelter, NameAction, and SafeBrands.
-We have some retail properties like Only Domains, Instra Corp, and Internet.BS, and, obviously, the part that I’m responsible for, which is Central Registry, which is a registry service provider.
+The online marketing businesses includes products like Zeropark, ParkingCrew, Voluum ,and TONIC; which are for domain parking, online advertising, and so on.
+And then the online identity part of the business is the domain reseller platforms like Hexonet , RRP Proxy, PartnerGate and so on—and then also the brand services: BrandShelter, NameAction, and SafeBrands.
+We have some retail properties like Only Domains, Instra Corp, and Internet.BS; and, obviously, the part that I’m responsible for, which is Central Registry, a registry service provider.

-Central Registry is the oldest part of the company and obviously gave its name to the rest of the group.
-It has its origins back in the nineties when it had a portfolio of two-character dot com domains like UK.com and US.com, and was offering third level registrations, but since then, kind of expanded out to providing backend registry services.
-So operating the TLDs on behalf of other people, ranging from ccTLDs small and large, and new gTLDS.
+Central Registry is the oldest part of the company, and gave its name to the rest of the group.
+It has its origins back in the nineties, when it had a portfolio of two-character dot-com domains like UK.com and US.com, and was offering third level registrations.
+Since then, it expanded out to providing backend registry services.
+So it operates TLDs on behalf of other people, ranging from ccTLDs small and large, and new gTLDS.

 i2Coalition: As I understand it, you take a lot of complexity out of running a TLD for your clients.